-Healthy Eating Learn about where in the world our foods come from; investigate healthy multicultural cuisine.
+- Healthy Eating Learn about where in the world our food comes from; investigate healthy multicultural cuisine.
 Look up slide shows of school lunches or breakfast around the world.

-Animals/Plants Discover native flora, fauna, and habitats around the world; discuss hibernation (related to weather patterns) and migration routes with maps, such as this lesson on monarch butterflies.
+- Animals/Plants Discover native flora, fauna, and habitats around the world; discuss hibernation (related to weather patterns) and migration routes with maps.

 Celebrations are so fun for kids!
 Learn about traditions and customs for festivals, celebrations, holidays, and birthdays, and select some favorites to celebrate.

-There are countless holidays around the world to choose from (see our comprehensive Multicultural Calendar for ideas!), but here are three of my favorites:
+There are countless holidays around the world to choose from, but here are three of my favorites:

 - Día de los Muertos (Mexico and a handful of other Latin American countries)

 - Diwali (India)

 - Chinese New Year (China and many, many other countries in Asia)